deviato/DroidPPPwn/README.md

 - All previous bugs fixed

 ## Changelog
+### 1.3.1
+- Updated all stage2.bin files for ps4-hen-vtx payload to the latest version of EchoStretch (PPPwn-1.0309).
+- Hen support has now been added for 7.0x firmwares too.
 ### 1.3
 - Added a new pppwn binary build for Android x86_64 architectures.
 - Added support to PS4HEN for all the remaining firmwares.
 Now only the 7.0x versions remain without payload support, but only with the basic PoC.